1 - 3 July 2020 (virtual) and 28-29 October 2020 (hybrid), Geneva, Palais des Nations

 • Parties and stakeholders could also submit written statements on items that are not subject to decision-making as to inform participants of any relevant developments.

 Hybrid sessions focused on:

 • Two thematic sessions on access to justice and on prompting the Convention’s principles in international forums and

 • Items that are subject to decision-making, including the future work on access to information, public participation in decision-making, access to justice, promotion of the Convention and its principles etc, based on the Chairs’ notes and outcomes of the sessions held in July (these issues were considered during the item on future work programme).

-Documents, statements and presentations for the meeting can be found below; they are being uploaded on this webpage as soon as they become available.
+Documents, statements and presentations for the meeting can be found below.